On search for the perfect ice.

 Most of the ice climbing areas are avalanche-protected and thus perfectly suited for ice climbing.
 Nevertheless there are some points, which make planning quite ambitious: Temperature and weather conditions must be observed very carefully, because due to the proximity to Atlantic and North Sea.
 A warmer termic is much more dramatic and faster compared to the alps and causes substantial damage to the icefalls quite fast.
 Some icefalls are very problematic due to these complicate estimated conditions.
 Icefalls like the honey coloured Lipton and the Haugsfossen usually collapse twice each season and than build up again.
 Assumption for this fact are enormous quantities of water, which the area offers also during winter time.
 Additionally there are some icefalls, which are used as an overflow by the power stations.
 It can happen that an icefall is flooded and turned into a death trap in a few seconds with no prior warning.
 So it is very important to have a closer look on the conditions of any icefall!

 After climbing we relaxed in our small wooden cabin, cooked extensively and sharpened our ice tools for the next day.
-Finally the evening ended with the card-game Wizzard.
+Finally the evening ended with a smooth Whisky and the card-game Wizzard.
 We played with a high stake: the loser had to climb an icefall in a pair of bathing-shorts – and it had to be the icefall Svingfoss directly at the main street.
 Stupidly to say – I lost.
 And therefore I felt many eyes in my neck tracking me up the icefall.
 I meanwhile tried to pick as little ice as possible.
 Anyway, the audience enjoyed the demonstration and had their fun!

 Let’s see where it is: